-Geographic disaggregation of people infected with AIDS in Montenegro is correlated with life style and location of risk groups.
-Most of them are situated in the coastal region (49%) and Podgorica (33%).
+Geographic disaggregation of people with HIV/AIDS in Montenegro is correlated with life style and location of risk groups.
+Most of them are situated in the coastal region (42%) and Podgorica (37%).

-The leading form of HIV transmission in Montenegro is through sexual intercourse (83%).
-Without taking into account the kind of sexual intercourse, epidemiological surveys of the people infected through sexual intercourse demonstrate their habit of practicing sexual intercourse without protection (heterosexuals 46% and bi and homosexuals 37%).
-This form of transmission is the most frequent and retains a steady increase rate since the start of the epidemic.
+The leading form of HIV transmission in Montenegro is through sexual intercourse (85%).
+Without taking into account the kind of sexual intercourse, epidemiological surveys of the people infected through sexual intercourse demonstrate their habit of practicing sexual intercourse without protection (heterosexuals 44% and bi and homosexuals 41%).
+This form of transmission is the most frequent and retains a steady increase rate since the start of the epidemic (graph 3).
 As opposed to sexual intercourse, HIV infections through blood, whether it is among injecting drug users or people that received infected blood during transfusion in health care institutions, still remain quite uncommon.